Auto Racing (video game): Reception

-In Video magazine's"Arcade Alley" column, Auto Race was described as employing a "boldly innovative approach" and as "undeniably the best video game any manufacturer has produced about this subject so far".
+In Video magazine's "Arcade Alley" column, Auto Race was described as employing a "boldly innovative approach" and as "undeniably the best video game any manufacturer has produced about this subject so far".
 Reviewers emphasized the game's graphics which were compared favorably to those of Armor Battle, and praise was given to the realistic gameplay feel afforded by the game's use of a zoomed-in scrolling section of racetrack rather than a birds-eye view of the entire track.
 While describing this "unusual presentation of the playfield" as one of the game's best features, reviewers also noted that an unfortunate side effect is that if two players in a player-versus-player game become too distantly separated the game must compensate by cutting the race short and awarding a victory to the leading car.

-Auto Race was awarded "Best Sports Game" at the 3rd annual Arkie Awards where it was described as an example of "true blood-and-thunder racing", and as "the racing game even those who hate motor sports ought to love".
+Auto Race was awarded "Best Sports Game" at the third annual Arkie Awards where it was described as an example of "true blood-and-thunder racing", and as "the racing game even those who hate motor sports ought to love".

 Legacy

-Auto Racing was later included in the Intellivision Lives! compilation.
+Auto Racing is included in the Intellivision Lives! compilation.